Updated on July 11th, 2018

 What has been your social impact to date?

-Besides making thousands of people very happy with delicious beer for six years, we have supported over 60 projects with more than 60.000 Euros so far and next year we are planning to fund 30.000 Euros worth of projects.
+Besides making thousands of people very happy with delicious beer for eight years, we have supported over 100 projects with more than 100.000 Euros so far and next year we are planning to fund 35.000 Euros worth of projects.
 Furthermore, we are establishing a network for the social and cultural projects, so they can get in contact and help each other.
 We want to inspire people as we were inspired by others, so that the movement grows and more people try to change the world or their city by establishing a social business, a social project and the like.

 Beer has quite the legacy in Germany.
 How has your idea been received by the brewers you work with?

-The brewery we work with is located in a small economically underdeveloped region in Saxony.
+One of the breweries we work with is located in a small economically underdeveloped region in Saxony.
 They were wary in the first place, but eventually we convinced them and we started to work together.
-Last year we decided to brew organic beer as well, which took great efforts for us and especially the brewery.
+2015 we decided to brew organic beer as well, which took great efforts for us and especially the brewery.
 However, with a lot of idealism and endurance they became the third certified organic brewery in Saxony.
-We are very happy to work with them because they produce good beer for us.
+Our other brewery in the south of Germany, close to Munich is also brewing an organic beer for us which we established together.
+We are very happy to work with both because they produce good beer for us.
 They are (hopefully) happy to have us, too, because we opened a whole new market for them.
 What a great partnership!